Hayden, Arizona

 Hayden is a town in Gila and Pinal counties in Arizona, United States.
-According to the 2010 census, the population of the town was 662.
+As of the 2020 census, Hayden had a population of 512.

 History

 Hayden was founded in 1909 and owned by the Kennecott Copper Corp.
 In 1912, the company built a 1000 ft smelter named the "Hayden Smelter".
 It was the tallest smelter chimney in Arizona.
 The mine is now owned by the American Smelting and Refining Company.
 The town is now in the process of becoming a ghost town.

 One of the main reasons the people are abandoning the town is that the crime rate is much higher in Hayden than the Arizona average crime rate.
 It is also much higher than the national average crime rate in the rest of the United States.

 Pollution is another factor which has contributed to the abandonment of the town by its residents.
 The illegal amounts of lead, arsenic and eight other dangerous compounds released by the smelter were so huge that in 2011, the U.S. Environmental Protection Agency (EPA) took action against the smelter.

 Hayden's economy began to decline as the mine veins became depleted.
 The crime rate rose and residents began to move out.
 There were also political scandals.
 Businesses closed, and churches, schools and houses were abandoned or burned.
-The Valley National Bank abandoned its building, and it now occupied by the Hayden Police Department.
+The Valley National Bank abandoned its building, and it is now occupied by the Hayden Police Department.
 According to the mayor, Bob Smith, Hayden has more police cars than police officers.